dockstore/dockstore/_docs/hosted-tools-and-workflows.md

 Once you have registered the workflow, a new workflow is added with the path dockstore.org/{username}/{workflow name}.

 ### Adding a version
-You know have a hosted workflow created, however it has no files!
+You now have a hosted workflow created, however it has no files!
 To add a new version we must add the minimum set of files required for a valid workflow.
 For the case of CWL that is a `Dockstore.cwl` file.

 Click on the `Edit Files` button to enter edit mode, then click on `Add File`.
 You should see a file automatically added called `Dockstore.cwl`.
 Now we are going to populate it with the following content: